 Check ATM Machines and Gas Pump Credit Card Readers

-Once again, technology has become so advanced that "skimmers" are extremly compact and can sit right on top of the genuine credit card readers.
+Once again, technology has become so advanced that "skimmers" are extremely compact and can sit right on top of the genuine credit card readers.
 Make sure to take a look at the ATM or gas pump to see if the reader bulges out, seems loose, or maybe even a different type of plastic.
 These are all indications that someone has placed a reader on top of the real machine.

 Protect Your Pin